dactylographsy/browser-dactylographsy/README.md

 ## Release History

-- 1.13.0 Initial release after migrating sources from `grunt-dactylographsy`
+- 1.13.0/1.0.0 Initial release after migrating sources from `grunt-dactylographsy`
+- 1.0.1 Fix typo in when logging

 ## Acknowledgements